ELA: Online Interaction

 - Have a contest to see who can find the most typos in texts they read (and maybe, if you’re brave enough, even in your assignments and emails).
 Create an online bulletin board for students to share what they find.

-Figure 2: Example of Online "I Found" Board for Literary Elements in The Tempest.
+Example of Online "I Found" Board for Literary Elements in Shakespeare's The Tempest

 Teachers Talk: Power of Peer Interactions